-I may have dove right in and said hello to tons of veggies and small portions of local, organic, ethically raised meat… but I wasn’t the intuitive eater I am today.
-For example, I would still snack on handfuls of cheddar popcorn and took a while to move on to pure peanut butter (at first, it was hard to say goodbye to all that added sugar yo!)
+I may have dove right in and said hello to tons of healthy food options I had never considered before (I used to call myself a veggie hater shockingly) but I wasn’t the intuitive eater I am today.
+For a while I would still snack on things like handfuls of cheddar popcorn and took my time moving on to pure peanut butter.
+It was hard to say goodbye to all that added sugar yo!

 If I cut those little things out entirely day one I may have just gotten so frustrated that I would have quit.
 And then who knows what would have happened!

 If you need to go cold turkey on something for your health – find healthier alternatives to the things you love asap so it’s a bit easier to make the change.
 Ask around at your local health food stores and wander around the internet for easy recipes.
 Change is far easier when it doesn’t feel so alien.